gavmcnamara/neighborhood-map/README.md

 Neighborhood Maps Project

-- This project uses google maps api and google maps street view api to show my favorite locations in Broooklyn
+- This project uses google maps api and foursquare api to show my favorite locations in Broooklyn with comments about each location
 - This project also uses wunderground api to show current weather in Brooklyn

 To see the projects outcome: